mohammedterryjack/quran/README.md

 - ✅ Get arabic verses of Quran to display
 - ✅ get audio of quran in hafs (mishary), warsh (jazari), hamza (sufi)
 - ✅ Get tanakh for cross-referencing
+- get ramban commentary for commentary of tanakh
+- get ahmad zaki translation of quran
+- get aisha bewley translation of quran

 ### Backend AI / NLP (python3)
 - ✅ store each verse of quran in arabic and parallel english (csv)